orbcode/orbuculum/README.md

 its quite possible your machine might not keep up...and then you will loose data!

 Information about command line options can be found with the -h option.
-Orbuculum is specifically designed to be 'hardy' to probe and target disconnects and restarts (y'know, like you get in the real world).
-The intention being to give you streams whenever it can get them.
-It does _not_ require gdb to be running, but you may need a gdb session to start the output.
+Orbuculum itself is specifically designed to be 'hardy' to probe and target disconnects and restarts (y'know, like you get in the real world).
+In general the other programs in the suite will stay alive while `orbuculum` itself is available.
+The intention being to give you useful information whenever it can get it.
+Orbuculum does _not_ require gdb to be running, but you may need a gdb session to start the output.
 BMP needs traceswo to be turned on at the command line before it capture data from the port, for example.

-A further fifo `hwevent` will be found in the output directory, which reports on events from the hardware, one event per line as follows;
+While you've got `orbfifo` running a further fifo `hwevent` will be found in the output directory, which reports on events from the hardware, one event per line as follows;

 * `0,[Status],[TS]` : Time status and timestamp.
 * `1,[PCAddr]` : Report Program Counter Sample.